EU's Almunia to meet Italy minister, avoids comment on Monte Paschi

 "We will discuss several topics," he answered when pressed about whether the meeting would concern also the troubled lender.

-Monte Paschi has received a 4.1 billion euro (3.44 billion pounds) state bailout.
+Monte Paschi has received a 4.1 billion euro ($5.39 billion)state bailout.
 But the European Commission is demanding that Monte dei Paschi toughen up its restructuring plan before it approves the recent state aid.

 Earlier on Friday, the Monte Paschi's CEO denied press reports of a meeting with Almunia in Cernobbio.